ctrl-plus-w/school-schedule-server/README.md

 npm run install
 ```

+4. Create a .env file like the .env.example file

-4. Build the server
+5. Build the server

 ```
 heroku local build
 ```

-5. Start the server
+6. Start the server

 ```
 heroku local web